HeidiTran/Cheatsheets/scikit-learn.md

 from sklearn.preprocessing import OneHotEncoder onehot = OneHotEncoder() encodedCol = onehot.fit_transform(dataset[["CatCol"]]).todense()

+# Turn the rest of the DataFrame into numpy.array, then merge with OHE numpy.array
+newDf = np.hstack([df.values, encodedCol])
 ```

 - Encode multiple categorical columns with the same encoder with `OneHotEncoder`